geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Only two persons of any note are said to have perished on the Christian side in the double battle of Jaffa, which may certainly be reckoned among the most extraordinary in history.

-Those who may be desirous of perusing its details, will find many interesting particulars in the Histoire de Saladin, and the Histories of the Crusades; but Gibbon’s short account is perhaps more flattering to the fame of <span class="smallcaps">Richard Cœur de Lion</span>, than any thing else which has been written respecting him; unless it be Mr. Sharon Turner's admirable sketch of his reign, in his History of England.
+Those who may be desirous of perusing its details, will find many interesting particulars in the Histoire de Saladin, and the Histories of the Crusades; but Gibbon’s short account is perhaps more flattering to the fame of <span class="smallcaps">Richard Cœur de Lion</span>, than any thing else which has been written respecting him; unless it be Mr. Sharon Turner’s admirable sketch of his reign, in his History of England.

 The terms of the treaty between <span class="smallcaps">Richard</span> and Saladine, and the facts on which the concluding pages of the poem are founded, are in the histories of the Crusades.
 Some liberties have been taken, especially in condensing into one scene the solemn swearing of the peace at Ramla, the accomplishment of the vows of the Crusades, the celebration of mass in the church of the Holy Sepulchre, and the behaviour of Saladine on witnessing the descent of the Sacred Fire; but almost all the circumstances are historical.<a href="#ref16-e" rev="footnote" class="footnote-backref">↩</a>

-[^1]: Valour, and the passion for crusading, were hereditary in the family of D'Avesnes; and Gerard, the ancestor of James, was appointed to the government of Arsouf, on its reduction by Godfrey of Bouillon.
-The funeral of James D'Avesnes was celebrated by <span class="smallcaps">Richard</span> with peculiar honour, on the day succeeding the battle of Arsouf.
+[^1]: Valour, and the passion for crusading, were hereditary in the family of D’Avesnes; and Gerard, the ancestor of James, was appointed to the government of Arsouf, on its reduction by Godfrey of Bouillon.
+The funeral of James D’Avesnes was celebrated by <span class="smallcaps">Richard</span> with peculiar honour, on the day succeeding the battle of Arsouf.

 [^2]: Joseph, who according to Mahommedan tradition was buried in one of the Pyramids.
 The delight which Saladin had in asserting his descent from his patriarchal namesake has been before alluded to.